ValDevelopment/ValDevelopment/README.md

 ### Hi there 👋 My name is Vladislav Fedorov

-I am a Data Analyst and a Game Developer.
+I am a Statistician and a Game Developer.

 I have a Bachelor of Science in Statistics degree from the University of Illinois Urbana-Champaign, and I am currently pursuing a Master's degree in Statistics and Analytics.